luizvnegrini/posterr/README.md

 ## **6. Design system**

 Project uses Atomic Design for create the Design System.
 Click [here](https://bradfrost.com/blog/post/atomic-web-design/) to read about Atomic Design.

+## **7. Critique**

+About the project I tried to deliver something robust but there is always more to do, in this case I would like to perform more tests, different types of tests such as "golden tests" that were not implemented, reevaluate the code and see if any refactoring would be necessary to leave the cleaner code.

+To solve the problem of negative reviews and crash reports I would work on the performance of the application and test with real devices in addition to using emulators for older device versions.
+It is possible to carry out tests with the use of third-party products that test on many real devices, it would also track all application usage with analytics and crashlytics.

+The application has already been architected for a scale of teams, it is already a monorepo and modularized.
+It also uses techniques for fetching posts like lazyLoading and yield return and also using separate threads between UI and business layer.